Nirbhay45/Alarm-Clock/readme.md

 2. Open the `index.html` file in your web browser to launch the alarm clock app.

+Alternatively, you can access the live demo [here](https://nirbhay45.github.io/Alarm-Clock/).

 ## Usage

 - Select hours, minutes, seconds, and AM/PM from the dropdown menus to set an alarm.